 Destined Rivals English Spoilers and Card List

-Today we have our first look at some of the Destined Rivals Pokemon cards in English.
-Leaked to various media outlets throughout Europe, these cards are noteworthy not only because they contain the English version of the cards we’ve already seen released in the Japanese sets Heat Wave Arena and Glory of Team Rocket but because they also act as official confirmation that these cards will indeed be part of the international Destined Rivals set (releasing on May 30, 2025).
+Destined Rivals is releasing on May 30, 2025 and we already have an early look at many officially revealed cards from the set in English!
+These cards are noteworthy not only because they contain the English version of the cards we’ve already seen released in the Japanese sets Heat Wave Arena and Glory of Team Rocket but because they also act as official confirmation that these cards will indeed be part of the international Destined Rivals set.

 Below, we’ll be taking a deeper look at each of the Destined Rivals English cards revealed so far, as well as providing some context around their in-game playability and potential rarity.